pleiszenburg/zugbruecke/docs/examples.rst

+.. _examples:

 Examples
 ========

-zugbruecke is a drop-in replacement for ctypes.
-A lot of code, which was written with ``cdll``, ``windll`` or ``oledll`` in mind and which runs under Windows, should run just fine with zugbruecke.
+A lot of code, which was written with ``cdll``, ``windll`` or ``oledll`` in mind and which runs under *Windows*, should run just fine with *zugbruecke* on Unix.

 .. code:: python